-- contracts covering risks related to persons or property: Creditor protection insurance (CPI), personal protection insurance and other non-life risks, and reinsurance contracts accepted from other insurers for these types of risks.
-These contracts are measured under the general model or the premium allocation approach for contracts with a duration of at most one year; - life or savings contracts consist of single and "multi-support" contracts, with or without insurance risk, including a discretionary participation, and unit-linked contracts with a minimum coverage in the event of death.
-These contracts are measured under the variable fee approach.
+- contracts covering risks related to persons or property: creditor protection insurance (CPI), personal protection insurance and other non-life risks, and reinsurance contracts accepted from other insurers for these types of risks.
+These contracts are measured under the general model (building block approach BBA) or the premium allocation approach (PAA) for contracts with a duration of at most one year; - life or savings contracts: single and multi-support contracts, with or without insurance risk, including a discretionary participation, and unit-linked contracts with a minimum coverage in the event of death.
+These contracts are measured under the variable fee approach (VFA).

-The insurance contracts issued by BNP Paribas Group entities cover risks of death (guarantees in the event of death), longevity (guarantees in the event of life, for example life annuities), morbidity (guarantees in the event of disability), disability, health (medical coverage), unemployment, civil liability and property damage.
+The insurance contracts issued by BNP Paribas Group entities cover risks of death (guarantees in the event of death), longevity (guarantees in the event of life, for example life annuities), morbidity (guarantees in the event of disability), disability, health (medical coverage), unemployment, civil liability, and property damage.